The Japanese American Storytelling Program

 For Students Interested in an Internship (Remote)

-The Japanese American Storytelling Program (JASP), a U.S.-Japan Council program, is seeking an Intern on a part-time basis.
+The Japanese American Storytelling Program (JASP), a U.S.-Japan Council program, is seeking new Interns on a part-time basis.
+We recruit year-round on a rolling basis to meet our ongoing staffing needs.

 The JASP Internship offers a distinctive opportunity for college students and graduate students who are especially interested in learning about the experiences of Japanese Americans (e.g., Nikkei, Sansei, Yonsei, etc.), Shin Issei (post-war Japanese immigrants to the U.S., including “kikoku shijo”), Shin Nisei (children of Shin Issei born in the U.S.) and multi-racial Nikkei (“Hapa” Nikkei), including those living in Japan and in the United States.
 Learn more about the internship here.